What Is a DUI Expungement?

 DUI Expungement

 A DUI expungement, also known as expunction or sealing a conviction, allows you to clear your record of a criminal conviction for driving under the influence.
-In order to expunge your conviction, you need to file an application and appear at a court hearing before a judge.
+To expunge your conviction, you need to file an application and appear at a court hearing before a judge.

-A criminal record presents a number of negative consequences for an individual’s work and home life.
+A criminal record presents several negative consequences for an individual’s work and home life.
 Whether renting an apartment or applying for college, applications often require information about convictions that could disqualify you.
 This information limits your ability to get employment and affects your chances to obtain or hold professional licenses.

 DUIs have ongoing, adverse effects, so it is important to understand your legal rights when you attempt to have a criminal conviction set aside.